 - Visit Furano and Biei Blue Pond as a day trip

-If you enjoy hiking and exploring the rural countryside, you might want to check out Takayama.
-The city is tucked away in the mountains in Gifu Prefecture and is the gateway to the Japanese Alps on the main island of Honshu.
+Takayama is a picturesque city tucked away in the mountains in Gifu Prefecture and is the gateway to the Japanese Alps on the main island of Honshu.
+The city is known for its historic neighbourhood full of Edo Period houses, Hida Beef, and retro museums.

 Best things to do in Takayama

-- Wander around the historic Sanmachi Suji District in Takayama’s Old Town
+- Wander around the historic Sanmachi Historic istrict in Takayama’s Old Town

-- Visit the picturesque Hida no Sato, a group of thatch-roof houses
+- Visit the picturesque Hida no Sato Open Air Museum, a group of thatch-roof houses

 Kyoto was once the old capital of Japan and was home to several emperors.
 And as one of the bigger cities in Japan, Kyoto has many historical buildings and monuments including 1,600 temples!